-- While the Master Plan is a 10-year document, departments are encouraged to review the plan every three years.
+- While the Master Plan is a ten-year document, departments are encouraged to review the plan every three years.
 This review should take into consideration the University Strategic Plan, which includes the Academic, Student Affairs, Library, Technology, Institutional Advancement, and Administrative Services plans.
 Suggestions shall be submitted to the appropriate Dean or Vice-President.

 - Deans and Vice-Presidents shall forward department suggestions to the UPBC for review and recommendations.

-Timetable For preparing The Annual Spending Plan
+Timetable for Preparing the Annual Spending Plan

 - February: V.P. for Finance and Administration meets with the President and the Vice Presidents to discuss spending requests.